thecodearcher/twilio-verify-phone-number-verification/readme.md

     mysql> create database phone-verify;
     mysql> exit;

-Next, let’s update our environmental variables with our database credentials.
+Update your environmental variables with your database credentials.
 Open up `.env` and make the following adjustments:

     DB_DATABASE=phone-verify
     DB_USERNAME={your_user_name}